 9. MONEY don’t carry excessive cash and invite trouble.
 Keep enough money for each day in your wallet and the rest out of sight.
 Banks with money exchange and international credit card facilities are widespread in Thailand; most ATM cash dispensing machines will operate on your own bankcard pin number from home.
-If using an ATM machine it is always better to try & use a machine outside a bank; should the machine gobble up your card it is easier to go into the bank to ask them to get it back for you, rather than being stuck at a machine on it’s own somewhere.
-In Thailand most stand alone ATM machines are looked after by security companies & you need to contact the bank to arrange a meeting with the security company to deliver your card back to the nearest bank branch.
+Overseas ATM cards: if you’re using a non-Thai cad then try use an ATM machine directly outside a bank; because if the machine gobbles up your card it is easier to go into the bank to ask them to get it back for you, rather than being stuck at a machine on it’s own somewhere.
+In Thailand most stand alone ATM machines are looked after by security companies & you need to contact the bank HO to arrange a meeting with the security company to deliver your card back to the nearest bank branch.
 In Chiang Mai if you are looking to change cash money, the best place to go is SK Money Changer.
 Laos too has many ATM machines now, but they pay out in Lao Kip & it either does not last long or you have to carry wads of kip.
 In most places you can pay bills in Thai baht and US$ (in small denominations) – and get Lao kip for change.

 10. TRADITIONAL THAI MASSAGE available in many up-country towns.
 These are excellent value and good for relaxing a tired body after the day’s ride.
 The recommended length of time for a massage is 2 hours; one hour is too short and three too long.
 The normal cost of a two-hour massage is 250 – 300 Thai baht.